snorwin/powercoders/docs/pod.md

 and manage in OpenShift.
 A `Pod` is a group of one or more containers.
 In this exercise, we will deploy a `Pod` that runs a single container with the image `rhscl/httpd-24-rhel7:latest`.

+!!! note
-_**Note** For each exercise you can choose and only have to do either the 'Web Console' or the 'Command Line Interface (CLI)' section in oder to complete the exercise._
+    For each exercise you can choose and only have to do either the 'Web Console' or the 'Command Line Interface (CLI)' section in oder to complete the exercise.

 === "Web Console"
     ### Create a Pod